mysterious-coding/base_entranced/README.md

 These are features in base_entranced that are also available in base_enhanced.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.

 ####/class
 Clientside command.
-Use first letter of class to change, like /class a for assault, /class s for scout, etc.
+Use first letter of class to change, like /class a for assault, /class s for scout, etc. For maps with more than 6 classes, you can use /class 7, /class 8, etc.

 ####/g_rocketSurfing
 0 = no rocket surfing (ideal setting)